High School English Educator

 There are no pre-requisite language requirements for this position.

-During pre-service training, Volunteers will receive training by Malawian language instructors to communicate in the local language used in their assigned community.
-At the end of pre-service training, Trainees must achieve a functional level of the local language ability before swearing in as a Peace Corps Volunteer.
+During pre-service training, Volunteers will receive training by Malawian language instructors to communicate in the local language used in their assigned host community.
+By the end of pre-service training, Trainees must achieve a functional level of the local language ability before taking the official oath to become a Peace Corps Volunteer.

 Volunteers must be prepared to teach up to (or over) 100 students in a class and to work in conditions (both at school and at home) without electricity or running water.
 Volunteers must conduct themselves as a model citizen in their community, setting an example for students, educators, and parents.
 Student attendance may be sporadic due to inability to pay school fees, domestic requirements at home, and food insecurity.
 In addition to this, teacher shortages are prevalent which can create an even more challenging environment.
-Despite all of the challenges, this is a tremendous opportunity to engage with youth over a sustained period of time.
+Despite these challenges, this is a tremendous opportunity to engage with youth over a sustained period of time.
 As a result, you can watch them grow and flourish during your service.
-With your commitment you will see numbers of students gain in attendance and embrace the challenge of learning.
-Also, with your consistent participation you will see shy students and those with low self-esteem turn into self-trusting and confident pupils taking on challenging tasks independently.
-In addition to an overall increase in active participation, your efforts will result in teachers becoming more sensitive to gender equity and begin to call on boys and girls equally.
+With your commitment and collaboration with Malawian counterparts, you will see students increase attendance and embrace the challenge of learning.
+The efforts of you and your fellow teachers will result in your school becoming more sensitive to gender equity.

-Cultural Attitudes and Customs in the Workplace: It is important that you respect and earn the trust of the people in your community and be open minded, motivated, patient, and flexible in ambiguous situations.
+Cultural Attitudes and Customs in the Workplace: It is important that all Volunteers respect and earn the trust of the people in your community and be open-minded, motivated, patient, and flexible in ambiguous situations.
 An important aspect of your work will be your ability to communicate with your community members.
-It is also essential that Peace Corps Volunteers work within the hierarchical structure of the community to conduct their work in a culturally appropriate way.
+It is also essential that Peace Corps Volunteers work within the hierarchical structure of the community to conduct their work in a culturally appropriate way, and always in partnership with Malawian counterparts.
 Your professional appearance and work habits, along with the respect and deference you demonstrate for your fellow Malawians, will go a long way toward gaining respect and credibility in the workplace.

 Dress Code: Personal appearance is very important in Malawi.
-During pre-service training, the dress code is business casual.
-Following pre-service training, you will need to dress professionally for work situations in your community.
+You will need to dress professionally for work situations in your community: button-up shirts, ties, blazers, slacks, and dress shoes for men; sleeved blouses, long skirts, and professional shoes for women.
 Dressing appropriately will help you gain respect in your host community, facilitate integration, and increase your credibility and effectiveness.
-Peace Corps will provide dress guidance, and Volunteers are advised to take cues from Malawian colleagues and dress to their standards of professionalism.
+Peace Corps will provide additional dress guidance, and Volunteers are advised to take cues from Malawian colleagues and dress to their standards of professionalism.

 Serving in Malawi